 Individual programs are available to help you gain clarity around a variety of life issues.
 Dr. Ricks uses a strengths based approach that will remind you of the power of yourself that you hold within.
 Unleash it!

 Arlicia Johnson is preparing to become a professional in the counseling field.
 As an intern, she is eager to assist clients in reaching their maximum potential.
 She is a second year graduate student of North Carolina A & T State University in the Clinical Mental Health Counseling program where she is pursuing her Master’s of Science degree.
 Arlicia received her Bachelors of Arts in Sociology and minor of Women and Gender Studies degree from Stephen F. Austin State University in Texas.
 Her focus areas are counseling young girls and women that may experience but are not limited to issues in self (healing, identity, esteem, awareness, love, and care), relationships, life adjustments/achievements and overall mental wellness.
-As an intern with us, Arlicia is offering her counseling expertise for FREE!!!!
+Click below for reduced rates with Arlicia!

 Christien Armour is an aspiring Licensed Professional Counselor and brings with her experience in career coaching, as well as years working with the veteran and homeless population.
 In her work, Christien has addressed mental and physical barriers to employment and housing, including substance/ alcohol abuse as well as other mental health and wellness issues.
 She is a graduate of Winston-Salem State University, where she received her Bachelor of Science in Rehabilitation Studies and is currently in her last year of graduate school at Liberty University, pursuing a Master of Arts degree in Clinical Mental Health Counseling.
 Christien believes firmly in the correlation between physical and emotional health and the effects that one can have on the other, specifically as it relates to care giving and the lack of self-care.